The Ultimate Guide to NZBGet

 You'll notice when downloading from Usenet, that a great many file names appear to be gibberish.
 These files have obfuscated names in order to hide their content.
 This creates a layer of protection between the content itself and unintended recipients.

 Obfuscation is a great way to hide content, but it also creates one more task that the CPU has to perform in order to bring your file to you.
-In other words, it slows everything down.
-The software optimizes the process of deobfuscating filenames with a native routine that forgoes the use of an external tool that is generally used by many Usenet downloaders for the purpose of file renaming.
+Since this slows everything down, NZBGet optimizes the process of deobfuscating filenames with a native algorithm which does not use external tools that are generally used by other downloaders for the purpose of file renaming.

 Quick Par Verification & Multicore Par-Repair